 Then, through the lens of neighborhood effects mediated by social interactions, I measure the impact of "isolation (non-exposure to the majority group)" on labor market outcomes for African Americans.
-Minorities living in "tipping" neighborhoods (and that being a stable equilibrium, see Card, Mas and Rothstein (2008)) could mean that their job opportunities may be systematically limited largely due to their social interactions.
-Economic indicators in segregated minority neighborhoods -absence of upward mobility, concentrated poverty, barriers of wealth formation, decreasing housing prices-tell us "separate but equal" had never existed to begin with.
+Minorities living in "tipping" neighborhoods could mean that their job opportunities may be systematically limited largely due to their social interactions.
+Economic indicators in segregated minority neighborhoods -absence of upward mobility, concentrated poverty, barriers of wealth formation, decreasing housing prices-reveal that "separate but equal" had never existed, to begin with.
 "Separate and (Extremely) Unequal" was the reality that people of different classes and races faced at a time of New York City's unprecedented urban transition and economic growth.